 Step 4: Extracting Rich Text Content

-Use Conholdate.Total to extract content from the loaded document.
-The library offers methods to access paragraphs, headings, styles, and other elements.
+Use Conholdate.Total to read the document’s formatted content.
+The API provides methods to access paragraphs, headings, styles, and other structural elements.

-To extract rich text, call the GetFormattedText method:
+To retrieve the formatted text, call the GetFormattedText method:

 TextReader GetFormattedText(FormattedTextOptions options);